david-dick/firefox-marionette/README.md

 returns a list of all the recognised names for paper sizes, such as A4 or LEGAL.

+## pause

+accepts a parameter in milliseconds and returns a corresponding action for the [perform](https://metacpan.org/pod/Firefox::Marionette#perform) method that will cause a pause in the chain of actions given to the [perform](https://metacpan.org/pod/Firefox::Marionette#perform) method.

 ## pdf

 returns a [File::Temp](https://metacpan.org/pod/File::Temp) object containing a PDF encoded version of the current page for printing.